- I. What is Composite Decking – Seattle Deck Contractor

-Most paints include more solids than other types of finishes because they rely on tiny pigment particles to impart color and reflect light.
-In general, more solids means longer-lasting paint.
+Most paints include more solids than other finishes because they rely on tiny pigment particles to impart color and reflect light.
+In general, more solids mean longer-lasting paint.
 The durability of paint, however, can be affected by factors such as exposure to the elements, ultraviolet light, and foot activity.

 Painting capped composite decking requires careful surface preparation and consideration of the final paint color.
 Very high solids content paints or textured paints are both viable options for use in harsh outdoor conditions.

 VI.
 How Long Can Your Deck Stain Last?

 According to reviews left by customers, quality oil-based stains can last for three years before they need to be completely contained or retouched.
 It is common for stains based on oil to fade slightly more quickly than stains based on water; therefore, you shouldn’t expect them to last significantly longer.

 It is reasonable to anticipate that the lifespan of a composite surface will be shorter in regions with higher levels of foot traffic or in climates that are more humid.
 When exposed to constant sunshine, composite surfaces, such as those found on cars, will degrade in a period of time shorter than three years.